ALICE 2020 Update and How COVID-19 May Impact ALICE Households

 In 2018, 3,610,770 Florida households (46%) had income below the ALICE Threshold, meaning that they were unable to afford even the most basic budget.
 ALICE households, earning above the Federal Poverty Level, were not eligible for assistance.
 The large number of households struggling before the COVID-19 crisis helps explain why the dual impact of the current health crisis and economic disruption is so severe.

-ALICE In Lee County
+ALICE in Lee County

 2018 Point-in-Time-Data